Biden demands apology from Sanders over 'doctored' video on Social Security

 "Joe Biden should be honest with voters and stop trying to doctor his own public record of consistently and repeatedly trying to cut Social Security.
 The facts are very clear: Biden not only pushed to cut Social Security — he is on tape proudly bragging about it on multiple occasions," Sanders said.

-His campaign also immediately blasted out a memo titled “Joe Biden’s Record on Social Security,” listing video, statements and quotes of Biden talking about the program far as 1984.
+His campaign also immediately blasted out a memo titled "Joe Biden's Record on Social Security," listing video, statements and quotations of Biden talking about the program as far back as 1984.

 Biden's response came after numerous Sanders campaign advisers and the candidate himself had launched attacks against the former vice president's record on Social Security.

-In recent weeks, Sanders has continued to bring attention to Biden’s Iraq war vote and long political record — which he described as “baggage”— in an effort to dismantle Biden’s argument that he’s ready to be this era’s Democratic leader.
+In recent weeks, Sanders has continued to call attention to Biden's Iraq War vote and long political record — which he described as "baggage"— to dismantle Biden's argument that he's ready to be this era's Democratic leader.

-Moments before the Biden campaign official's statement was released, Biden warned an Exeter, New Hampshire, crowd that Democratic infighting would only hurt the party’s chances of winning an election against President Donald Trump.
+Moments before the Biden official's statement was released, Sanders warned a crowd in Exeter, New Hampshire, that Democratic infighting would only hurt the party's chances of defeating President Donald Trump.

-Note: CORRECTION (Jan.
-19, 2020, 10:35 a.m.
-ET): An earlier version of this article mistakenly attributed a quotation.
-The following quotation was said by Bernie Sanders, not Joe Biden: "I think the best thing for all Democratic candidates, and what we're going to do in our campaign, as you heard me tonight, you didn't hear me say a word about any of the other candidates.
-We are going to focus on the issues of the working families of America and bring them together."